 The Sanitary District is a taxing district formed for a specific purpose, in our case to assure that the unique waterfront and water access amenities and the recreational facilities of our community are well-maintained, thereby preserving the fair market value of all properties within the subdivisions.
 Every lot within GHCP is part of the Sanitary District and will be assessed the corresponding recreation user fee.
 It is not voluntary.

-Why do we need to establish a Sanitary District?
+Why did we need to establish a Sanitary District?

 While initially all property owners were members of the voluntary property owners association, over the past 50 years many property owners have chosen not to maintain their memberships.
-It is the voluntary contributions of those property owners who have remained members that have maintain the natural resources and infrastructure (e.g., beaches, waterways, and recreational facilities) of the GH-CP communities.
-Today, that model cannot be sustained.
-The costs of assuring inlets, creeks and beaches in both subdivisions are navigable and maintained now and in the future are too high to be carried by the approximately one-third of residents who are voluntary members of the POA.
+It was the voluntary contributions of those property owners who remained members that maintained the natural resources and infrastructure (e.g., beaches, waterways, and recreational facilities) of the GH-CP communities.
+That model could not be sustained.
+The costs of assuring inlets, creeks and beaches in both subdivisions remain navigable and maintained now and in the future became too high to be carried by the approximately one-third of residents who were voluntary members of the POA.

 The purpose of this Sanitary District is to provide all property owners within the District certain services and amenities, and full access to all community amenities for all property owners.
 The Sanitary District creates a revenue stream to fund the costs of management, operation, maintenance, improvements, and preservations of the community amenities, including the costs associated with beach and shoreline management and restoration, dredging of creeks and rivers to maintain existing uses, and maintenance of boat ramps and facilities, and other community recreational facilities.
 All of these assets and amenities contribute to the property values of all properties in the community.

-What might have happened if we did not succeed in establishing a Sanitary District?
+What might have happened if we had not succeeded in establishing a Sanitary District?

 Without the Sanitary District, our water access and amenities were at significant risk.
-The POA just spent $160,000 to dredge the inlets and nourish the beaches.
+The voluntary Association just spent $160,000 in 2016 to dredge the inlets and nourish the beaches.
 Structural improvements like breakwaters and geo-tubes reduce the need for dredging and ultimately save money, but are costly up front.
-We estimate the additional work now needed to protect the inlets and beaches would cost in excess of $400,000–completely out of reach for the roughly one-third of property owners of Glebe Harbor – Cabin Point (GHCP) who are members of the current POA.
-These assets are critical to the property value of all owners, as are the other community amenities such as the swimming pool.
+We estimated in 2016 the additional work needed to protect the inlets and beaches would exceed $400,000.
+The work actually completed July, 2018 cost over $500,000.

 Why are all residents required to pay, especially if we don’t use them?